Ochina ptinoides

-Ochina ptinoides is a species of beetles in the genus Ochina of the family Ptinidae.
+Ochina ptinoides is a species of beetle in the genus Ochina of the family Ptinidae.

 Description

 Ochina ptinoides can reach a length of about 2.5–3.5 mm.
 Elytra are dark brown.
 Pubescence forms transversal bands before middle and apex.
 Also head is dark brown.
 Antennae are serrate and composed by eleven segments.
 This species is associated with Ivy (hence the common name) and the larvae bore into the stems.
 Adults can be found from early May until August.

 Distribution

 This species can be found in most of Europe, in the Near East and in North Africa.